UNITED STATES CONGRESSIONAL PUBLICATIONS ARE OF INTEREST

 Background to the National Library collection

 The National Library received on deposit United States Government Printing Office (USGPO) microfiche from 1983 to 2010.
 It is arranged by Superintendent of Documents classification, given at the top of each fiche, and is known as SUDOC.
+This SUDOC numbering is based on the structure of government agencies, which can make it quite complex.

 The National Library ceased receiving SUDOC fiche in June 2010, but the existing collection is retained.
 This guide provides information on how to access this large collection, as well as other United States Congressional publications held in the Library and online.

-News and information on Congress
+News and print resources on Congress

 Selected print resources